Dealing with priority debts

 Mortgage arrears

-Contact your lender immediately and let them know you are having difficulties.
-Lenders must deal fairly with borrowers in arrears and must follow a code of conduct to reach an agreement to repay arrears.
-The housing Debt Advice team can help you to negotiate with your lender and will ensure that they follow the mortgage protocol.
+The Housing Debt Advice Team can help you to negotiate with your lender and will make sure that they follow the mortgage protocol.
 They can also help you to maximise your income, explore all of your options and make affordable offers of payment to clear your mortgage arrears.

 Rent arrears

 Contact your landlord straight away and let them know you are having difficulties.
-The Housing Debt Advise Team can also assist you.
-They can help by;

-- assist with court paperwork
+- help with court paperwork

 - represent you in court

-Council tax arrears
+Council Tax arrears

 This is a priority debt and must be dealt with immediately.
 If you ignore these you could incur additional costs, bailiff action or possibly bankruptcy or imprisonment.
-Contact the council tax team for advice.

 Tax debt to HMRC